open-telemetry/opentelemetry-cpp/docs/google-test.md

 ## Introduction

-[Google Test](https://github.com/google/googletest) is a unit testing framework for CPP programming developed by Google.
-It is currently being used for unit testing in the [Open Telemetry CPP](https://github.com/open-telemetry/opentelemetry-cpp) repo, along with tools like [codecov.io](http://codecov.io/) to thoroughly test the code in the repository.
+[Google Test](https://github.com/google/googletest) is a unit testing framework for C++ programming developed by Google.
+It is currently being used for unit testing in the [OpenTelemetry C++](https://github.com/open-telemetry/opentelemetry-cpp) repo, along with tools like [codecov.io](http://codecov.io/) to thoroughly test the code in the repository.
 A primer for using Google Test can be found [here](https://github.com/google/googletest/blob/master/googletest/docs/primer.md).

 ## Features